eefufu/odin-recipes/README.md

 # odin-recipes

-This is an exercise in making a website.
+This is an exercise in making a recipe website.